AdityaPujari22/HH-model/README.md

-# Hodgkin Huxley Model + Bifurcation analyis for potassium conductance variable
+My code for the Hodgkin Huxley model of a neuron.
+Used for bifurcation analysis using potassium conductance.